The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-The state of a qubit can be geometrically represented by a vector in a Bloch sphere, shown in Fig. \ref{fig-5:BlochSphere}, where $\theta$ $(0\leqslant\theta\leqslant\pi)$ and $\varphi $ $(0\leqslant\varphi< 2\pi)$, correspond to the polar angle and azimuthal angle, respectively.
+The state of a qubit can be geometrically represented by a vector in a Bloch sphere, shown in Fig. \ref{fig:BlochSphere}, where $\theta$ $(0\leqslant\theta\leqslant\pi)$ and $\varphi $ $(0\leqslant\varphi< 2\pi)$, correspond to the polar angle and azimuthal angle, respectively.
 A pure qubit state can be represented by a point on the surface of the Bloch sphere, while mixed states are the points inside the Bloch sphere.
+Furthermore, the center of the sphere is the maximally mixed state, such as

 The basis state $|0\rangle$ is located at the North pole, while $|1\rangle$ at the South pole.
-Observe from Fig. \ref{fig-5:BlochSphere} that in addition to the $\{|0\rangle, |1\rangle\}$ basis, two other important states are,
+Observe from Fig. \ref{fig:BlochSphere} that in addition to the $\{|0\rangle, |1\rangle\}$ basis, two other important states are,

 which are the eigenstates of $\sigma_{x}$, and the states